holbrojm/AIHC-Tutorial/README.md

 Instructions:

 1) Install requirements.txt (if necessary)
+2) Self-Learning Tutorial.pptx
-2) Open Tutorial.ipynb in jupyter notebook.
+3) Open Tutorial.ipynb in jupyter notebook.
-3) Run to completion.
+4) Run to completion.
 All data is in the repo.
+5) Walk through jupyter notebook with powerpoint as a supplement.

 Please note this data is NOT real patient data which is why it is available on github.